ToolJet/ToolJet/docs/versioned_docs/version-3.0.0-LTS/widgets/form.md

         borderRadius: 5
     },
     displayValues: ["one", "two", "three"],
-    label: 'Select options of your choice',
+    label: 'Select Options of Your Choice',
     value: [2, 3],
     values: [1, 2, 3],
     showAllOption: true